genropy/genropy_saved/docs/genro/components/includedview.rst

     The ``gridEditor()`` method allow to define the widgets used for editing lines.
 (The widgets are reused gridEditor, moving them into the DOM of the page, as you move between the lines.)

+    includedViewBox:
+        list of records useful for implementing views master / detail

     </LUPI'S CLIPBOARD>

 .. _iv_example: